gareth305/InfoSec-Resources/README.md

 * [GracefulSecurity](https://www.gracefulsecurity.com/) - Holly's approach, to blog writing, is second to none!
 Definitely worth adding to your bookmarks!
 * [ZeroSec](https://blog.zsec.uk/) - Definitely a must read for those just starting out!
 Andy's blog is probably the most beginner friendly I've ever seen.
 He's even published a book, I'll mention it again down below but, [Breaking into Information Security: Learning the Ropes 101](https://leanpub.com/ltr101-breaking-into-infosec).
+* [AppSecBloke](https://appsecbloke.com/) - Mixing learning with conference writeups, Mike's blog is another great one to add to the list!

 # Twitter Accounts/People